GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Casting Time**: 7 actions

 **Effect**: You cause a magical forcefield you touch created by a spell of equal or lower tier to instantly shatter.
-If a magical effect would interact with the Dismipress spell, treat this spell as the same- but its tier is considered to be doubled.
+If a magical effect/spell (but not a magical item) would interact with the Dismipress spell, treat this spell as the same- but its tier is considered to be doubled.

 Alternatively, if cast against a construct or undead creature (or some object), it will inflict a sonic attack against it.